Baby’s Test Flight brought us to America’s First Capital City

 The oldest residential street in America where tenants still reside today is Elfreth’s Alley.
 It’s a short walk from Independence Hall so it is definitely worth the visit.

 If you want to visit Rocky’s Steps, you can walk there from City Hall in about 30 minutes if you didn’t take a car.
-Or hop public transport.
+Or hop public transport which is easier than a taxi so you don’t have to haul a car seat around on your trip to Philadelphia with a baby.
+We found a rental car to be our best option as we wanted to explore outside the city as well.

-Exploring Philadelphia’s Surrounding Area with Baby in Tow
+Exploring the Surrounding Areas of Philadelphia with a Baby in Tow

 Valley Forge National Park is where George Washington’s troops camped during the Revolutionary War, in the winter of 1777-1778 when conditions were too harsh to resume fighting.
 It’s location gave the army a strong vantage point on a hill as well as proximity to British-held Philadelphia which could be reached in a single day on foot.